All Episodes

 He was a lot of fun.

-Um Stormy Daniels, what do you think?
+Stormy Daniels, what do you think?

-I thought it was a pretty uh hyped, overblown uh, you know, I didn't think much of her.
+I thought it was a pretty hyped, overblown.

-I I didn't I I liked her, but I didn't believe her.
+I liked her, but I didn't believe her.

-You know, and you don't call 911, you don't tell any grown-ups, you have you don't make any documentation of it.
+You don't make any documentation of it.

-There's no she never mentioned it earlier until now.
+No, she never mentioned it earlier until now.

-It it it's suddenly now it's 2011.
+Suddenly, now it's 2011.

 But here's the bigger question.

-That that's how pivotal a role you played in the impeachment.
+That's how pivotal a role you played in the impeachment.

-And you always were getting scoops because the Clinton people obviously were feeding you in it because the president himself was feeding you information.
+And you always were getting scoops because the Clinton people obviously were feeding you in a bit.

-Now we're in this me too era.
+Now we're in this Me Too era.

 But Juanita Broderick says she was raped.

-Paul Jones, he exposed himself.
+Paula Jones, he exposed himself.

-And the media never in the case of Stormy Daniels, doesn't matter whether you believe or don't believe, and it's she's claiming consensual, a consensual relationship going back what, 13 years, and the same with Karen McDougall is claiming a consensual relationship.
+And the media never, in the case of Stormy Daniels, doesn't matter whether you believe or don't believe, and she's claiming consensual, a consensual relationship going back, what, 13 years?

-How is it the media that ignored rape exposure and groping and grabbing is now all over this 24-7.
+How is it the media that ignored rape, exposure, and groping and grabbing is now all over this 24-7?

 Because they hate Donald Trump.